 My Juice S2 has a sweet leather belt pouch with a 55mm deep clip.
 The expanding elastic sides ensure the tool is firmly held.
 A metal popper holds the flap closed rather than the ever present velcro found on some other pouches.
 The Chinese manufactured pouch weighs 33g and while not a strictly required accessory, it is well made.
 The tool can be placed in the pouch when open or closed.

 Sadly, Leatherman have retired the Juice S2 pocket size multi-tool.
-Despite an army of supporters and fans, the entire Juice line has fallen out of favour with those in charge.
-This is probably down to two reasons.
-One would be the introduction of a radically different line of tools by Leatherman in 2019 based around a ‘magnetic architecture’, such as the FREE T4 reviewed by Three Points of the Compass here.
-A major reason however was undoubtably the number of returns under warranty.
+Despite a small army of supporters and fans, the entire Juice line fell out of favour with those in charge.
+This is down to major two reasons.
+One was the introduction of a radically different line of tools by Leatherman in 2019 based around a ‘magnetic architecture’, such as the FREE T4 reviewed by Three Points of the Compass here.
+However the primary reason for the halt in production was poor sales.
+The Juice line of multi-tools were simply too much of a niche product for the general multi-tool buying public.
+Another major reason was undoubtably the number of returns under warranty.
 Leatherman have a terrific 25 year warranty.
 Many a Juice tool will have been put to work on too heavy a task for which it simply was not designed or intended.
 As said previously, tools on the Juice are intended for light to medium work only and the amount of returns made featuring broken tools must have been immense.
 A victim of its own convenience and handiness perhaps.
 That said, at present, it is not difficult to source new old stock, or second hand offerings in good condition.

 The Juice S2 would be quite a large and heavy choice for a backpacker, particularly as there are many lighter and smaller alternatives.
 But some hikers and outdoors people are carrying gear for which a small assortment of tools could prove useful for maintenance or repair.
 The S2 doesn’t waste space on dubious inclusions such as corkscrews and parcel hooks.
 Instead, a fairly decent blade and scissors are complimented by some handy additions- pliers, four screwdrivers of two different types, plus the ability to open a tin and a ‘cold-one’.
 It could be just what you want.
 Finally, with its modest slip-joint blade, the Juice S2 falls within UK permissable carry law.
 Snap one up while you can.